tttor/ctrl-foundation/method/policy-based/actor-critic/acktr_wu_2017.md

   assuming independence of the two output distributions, i.e., $p(a, v|s) = \pi(a|s) p(v|s)$, and
   construct the Fisher metric with respect to $p(a, v|s)$,
 * apply K-FAC to approximate the Fisher matrix to perform updates simultaneously.
+* K-FAC
+  * using tractable Fisher matrix approximations and
+  * keeping a running average of curvature statistics during training.

 ## setup
 * task
   * discrete ctrl: Atari env